snowplow/snowplow/hive/snowplow-etl/README.md

         -v, --version                    Show version

-Invoking SnowPlow::Etl with just a `--config` option puts it into daily mode, with yesterday as the day being processed:
+Invoking SnowPlow::Etl with just a `--config` option puts it into daily mode, processing CloudFront log files from **yesterday** only:

     $ bundle exec snowplow-etl --config my-config.yml

-To run SnowPlow::Etl in catchup mode, simply specify the start and end dates to use:
+To run SnowPlow::Etl in catchup mode, you need to specify the start and end dates as well as the `--config` option, like so:

     $ bundle exec snowplow-etl --config my-config.yml --start 2012-06-20 --end 2012-06-24